CatalogueOfLife/portal/_posts/2020-12-18-infrastructure-live.md

 [ChecklistBank](https://www.checklistbank.org) will serve as a common repository for publishing and making available authoritative taxonomic checklists.
 Here the taxonomic datasets can be further investigated in full for example in their original (verbatim) format.
-The parts of the taxonomic datasets that have been used in the COL Checklist can also further be investigated.
+The parts of the taxonomic datasets that have been used in the Catalogue of Life can also further be investigated.

 #### Feedback
 Improvements to this new portal will be made continuously, and we welcome any feedback on missing information or features, bugs, or suggestions for enhancements.